guicattani/rails-7-vite-react-template/README.md

-Rails 7 Vite React Template is a monolithic React / Ruby application.
+Rails 8 Vite React Template is a monolithic React / Ruby application.
 It uses Vite for faster development of the Frontend.

 ## Technologies used

 Backend
 ```
-ruby 3.2.2
+ruby 3.4.2
-rails 7.0.6
+rails 8.0.2
 postgresql
 ```

 Frontend
 ```
-Node v16
+Node v18
 Vite
 ```

-## First steps
+##  Getting started
-* First and foremost run `bundle install` and `npm install` to make everything tidy and green.
-Be mindful of the Node and Ruby versions, syntax might break if those are changed
-* Change all `change_me` and `CHANGE_ME` occurences to your desired app name
+Replace every occurrence of `change_me`, `CHANGE_ME`, `ChangeMe` with the app name you plan to use.
+Respect the case and the format so that ENV variables and configs are set correctly.

+Environment variables are stored in `.env`.
+A sample file was provided, run `mv .env.sample .env` to rename it so `rails-dotenv` can read them in runtime.
+Then do the same for `database.yml` with: `mv config/database.yml.sample  config/database.yml`.

+Run `touch config/master.key | rails secret` to create a `master.key`.

 ## Setup dependencies

 ```
 npm install
 bundle install
-rails db:prepare
+bundle exec rails db:prepare
+bundle exec rails assets:precompile
 ```

 ## Start the server